yg211/acl20-ref-free-eval/README.md

 With the provided sample data (located at *data/topic_1*), the generated summary is

 ```
-A ``deranged'' man abandoned his SUV on railroad tracks when he aborted a suicide attempt, authorities said, and then watched as a Metrolink commuter train slammed into it, setting off a spectacular three-train collision that left at 11 least dead and more than 180 injured Wednesday.
-A southbound commuter train from Ventura County struck the Jeep at about 6 a.m. local time and caromed into a stationary freight train locomotive before colliding with a northbound commuter train from Union Station in downtown Los Angeles.
-Eleven people died and about 180 were injured in the crash at 6:02 a.m.
-Wednesday.
+A man intent on committing suicide left his car on a railroad track in Glendale near downtown Los Angeles Wednesday, where it set off a collision that derailed two commuter trains, killing at least 10 people and injuring nearly 200, authorities said.
+One of the stricken trains then side-swiped a stationary freight train that was parked on a side-track in the area, knocking it over, officials said.
+Authorities believe Juan Manuel Alvarez drove his Jeep Grand Cherokee around the rail crossing barrier and onto the Metrolink train tracks at Chevy Chase Drive in Glendale about 6 a.m.
+Wednesday
 ```
 And its ROUGE scores against the golden references are:
 ```
-ROUGE-1:	0.39
+ROUGE-1:	0.42
-ROUGE-2:	0.0303
+ROUGE-2:	0.09091
-ROUGE-L:	0.19
+ROUGE-L:	0.22
-ROUGE-SU4:	0.11428
+ROUGE-SU4:	0.15251
 ```
 Please note that, due the to stochastic nature of RL, the generated summaries at different runs are most likely to be different.